OasisLMF/ODS_OpenExposureData/README.md

 <img src="Docs/images/ODS_Gov_Process_Structure_v0.3.png" width="1050"/> &nbsp;

 A **Technical Working Group (TWG)** will maintain and update the assets that define the data standards.
-Although the TWG has a few core members from Oasis LMF and Nasdaq, its dynamic and will involve the users from the community who have proposed the updates or changes.
+Although the TWG has a few core members from Oasis LMF and Verisk, its dynamic and will involve the users from the community who have proposed the updates or changes.

 &nbsp;